Interseminars Graduate Fellowships

 Eligibility

-Champaign-Urbana campus PhD, DMA, and MFA graduate students from across the arts and humanities and humanistic social sciences are eligible to apply for this fellowship opportunity.
-Please note that students in combined MA/PhD programs are eligible to apply, while those in master's-only programs outside of an MFA are not.
+Champaign-Urbana campus PhD, DMA, and MFA graduate students from across the arts, humanities, and humanistic social sciences are eligible to apply for this fellowship opportunity.
+Please note that students in combined MA/PhD programs are eligible to apply, while those in master’s-only programs outside of an MFA are not.
 Graduate students from self-supporting programs, such as an MBA or MLIS, are ineligible.
-Applicants should be in the coursework phase, since the Interseminars fellowship requires participation in an Interseminars courses in both fall 2023 and spring 2024.
+Applicants should be in the coursework phase, since the Interseminars fellowship requires participation in an Interseminars course in both fall 2024 and spring 2025.
 Graduate students from historically underrepresented backgrounds are particularly encouraged to apply.
-Fellowship support is intended to provide full funding and is a tuition waiver-generating appointment during the 2023–24 academic year and corresponding summers.
-Fellowship support is intended to fully support graduate fellows for the full year without need for other research or teaching appointments.
+Fellowship support is intended to provide full funding and is a tuition waiver-generating appointment during the 2024–25 academic year and corresponding summers.
+Fellowship support is intended to fully support graduate fellows for the academic year without need for other research or teaching appointments.

-All Interseminars fellows are required to maintain residency on the Illinois campus (residing within a 20-mile radius) during the academic award year, be available in person for the summer 2023 and 2024 week-long intensive workshops and participate in all elements of the fellowship.
+All Interseminars Fellows are required to maintain residency on the Illinois campus (residing within a 20-mile radius) during the 2024–25 academic award year, be available in person for the summer 2024 and 2025 week-long intensive workshops, and participate in all elements of the fellowship.

 Terms

-- Fellowship support is intended to obviate the need for other tuition waiver-generating appointments during the 2023–24 academic year.
+• Fellowship support is intended to obviate the need for other tuition waiver-generating appointments during the 2024–25 academic year.
+Except in rare cases, the Interseminars fellowship should not be held concurrently with any other waiver-generating appointments.

 Application Guidelines